JIRA: Data protection by design and by default

 - Permission schemes REST API - API docs

 Similar to the "Anyone" group described above, a filter can be shared with publicly when the filter owner decides to add a share of "Public".
 This means the filter is available to users who are not logged in, and is accessible publicly.
-For more information on public filters, review this guide: Anonymous users able to see shared filters dashboards or project issues.
+For more information on public filters, review this guide: Anonymous users able to see shared filters, dashboards, or project issues in Jira server.

 JIRA is extremely flexible and has a large ecosystem of integrations provided by third party vendors.
 JIRA administrator may need to pin-point any plugins, add-ons or integrations that are processing PD or can disclose PD to other systems, for example: